All Episodes

 We just need to understand that.

-That's why what you're doing is so important.
+That's why what you're doing is so important, informing the American people, because they're never going to stop.

-You know, I and did you see the article in the whistleblower?
+You know, and did you see the article on the whistleblower?

-Apparently, days into the administration was talking about, according to a report today, real clear politics uh investigation, uh talking about getting rid of Trump on the early days of the Trump administration as an Obama holdover.
+Apparently, days into the administration was talking about, according to a report today, real clear politics investigation talking about getting rid of Trump on the early days of the Trump administration as an Obama holdover.

 Did you read that, Jim Jordan?